Research as an ID Fellow at UNC

-Faculty in the Division of Infectious Diseases also work for UNC’s Institute of Global Health & Infectious Diseases (IGHID).
-In 2014, the Institute managed more than $43 million in research revenue, the second largest concentrated research effort on UNC’s campus.
-Click here for the latest statistics about UNC.
+Faculty in the Division of Infectious Diseases also work for UNC’s Institute of Global Health & Infectious Diseases.
+In 2019, the Institute garnered more than $97 million in research funding, the second largest concentrated research effort on UNC’s campus.

 The Institute manages long- and short-term research studies on four continents led by investigators from the Division of Infectious Diseases and other divisions of UNC School of Medicine, along with the Gillings School of Global Public Health, Eshelman School of Pharmacy and other health science schools and divisions.